 AIM: Coming to the topic of ‘work’ at Tiger Analytics, tell our readers, if there is a structure in terms of the offerings?
 How do you categorise the work that you do?

-MK: We are a pure-play in advanced analytics firm providing solutions and consulting services.
+MK: We are a pure-play advanced analytics firm providing solutions and consulting services.

 We provide customized solutions to our clients.
 Where possible, we leverage our in-house data science and data engineering assets.
 These assets include solution frameworks, a slew of codified cutting-edge algorithms, automation of mundane processes, best practices etc. This enables our data scientists and engineers to provide solutions to complex problems in a third of the time and cost compared to if our clients have to do it themselves.
 That’s an attractive value proposition for our clients.

-Till date, we have done more than 150 projects, worked with close to 50 customers; many of them are large enterprises and Fortune 100 companies.
-Thus far, we have always had happy customers and have even received testimonials lauding our work – we have not lost a single client till date because of quality.
+To date, we have done more than 150 projects, worked with close to 50 customers; many of them are large enterprises and Fortune 100 companies.
+Thus far, we have always had happy customers and have even received testimonials lauding our work – we have not lost a single client to date because of quality.

 AIM: That is commendable!
 Would you like to share some success stories with our readers?

 MK: A very interesting example is when we worked with a leading railroad company operating in the US and Canada.
 One of their biggest expenses is replacing damaged wheels.
 To identify damaged wheels, they have sensors on the railway tracks, which stream data when wheels pass over them.
 The problem was that sometimes the sensors would be damaged, because of which they would give wrong readings, resulting in the replacement of perfectly healthy wheels.
 This resulted in significant avoidable costs.

 We built a warning system that would analyse the sensor data to predict if a sensor was damaged and needed inspection.
 This project was a huge success and today our algorithms process sensor data from railway tracks all over the US and Canada.